aflashyrhetoric/adelie/glacier-docs/UI_UX_Designers_Overview.md

 8. Web Page Checklist
 9. Inspo!

+## About Adelie
+Adelie is a web development, branding, and graphic design agency based on Long Island, NY.
+For questions regarding web development or the Glacier project, contact Kevin at koh@adelieweb.com.
+For questions regarding graphic design or branding, contact Yuna at yuna@adelieweb.com.

 ## Overview of Glacier
-Glacier will be an educational platform with video tutorials and screencasts to help non-technical users:
+Glacier: simply, an educational website with easy-to-understand video tutorials and screencasts to help non-technical users:

 - gain basic web literacy ("What's a browser?")
 - adopt a web-based workflow using modern tooling (How to use Dropbox, Chrome extension ecosystem, productivity tools like Trello)